Anarchist Black Cross: History

-In 1967, a British iteration of the Anarchist Black Cross sprouted upon Stuart Christie's return from Spanish prison.
+In 1967, a British iteration of the Anarchist Black Cross formed upon Stuart Christie's return from Spanish prison.
 The group combined with Black Flag, which itself consisted of members of the Anarcho-Syndicalist Committee active in the 1950s and 60s.
-The Anarchist Black Cross is associated with publications including Black Flag (which has been produced since around 1970), Bulletin of the Anarchist Black Cross, Mutual Aid, and Taking Liberties.
+The British Anarchist Black Cross is associated with publications including Black Flag (which has been produced since around 1970), Bulletin of the Anarchist Black Cross, Mutual Aid, and Taking Liberties.
 Black Flag, in particular, is known for its advocacy for "class war anarchism".
-In conjunction, the Anarchist Black Cross considers itself less attached to liberalism than groups like the Freedom Press.
+The Anarchist Black Cross publishing program considers itself less attached to liberalism than that of groups like Freedom Press.
 The Anarchist Black Cross continued its activity through at least the late 1990s.

-The Black Cross's aid efforts include fundraising, acts of solidarity, support of prisoners and their families.
-Fundraising includes events that educate and involve community collaboration, and the funds raised buy prisoners stamps, writing implements, among other basic needs.
-Solidarity efforts include campaigns, letter-writing nights, sharing literature, and advocacy for hunger strikes and clemency.
+The Black Cross's aid efforts include fundraising, acts of solidarity, and other forms of support of prisoners and their families.
+Fundraising events involve consciousness raising and community collaboration, and funds raised are used to buy prisoners stamps, writing implements and other basic needs.
+Solidarity efforts include letter-writing nights, distributing literature, and advocacy campaigns alongside hunger strikes and for clemency.
 These acts aim to reduce prisoner isolation and improve their living conditions.

-Black Army
+Revolutionary Insurgent Army of Ukraine

-In 1918, Nestor Makhno organized new chapters of the Anarchist Black Cross as an adjunct to his anarchist Revolutionary Insurrectionary Army of Ukraine or Black Army in the territories of Ukraine which they controlled.
+In 1918, Nestor Makhno organized new chapters of the Anarchist Black Cross as an adjunct to his anarchist Revolutionary Insurgent Army of Ukraine in the territories of Ukraine they controlled during the Ukrainian War of Independence.

 In September 1919, a grenade attack at a meeting of the Moscow Committee of the Bolshevik Party was used as a pretext for mass arrests of anarchists all over Russia by Bolshevik Red Army forces and the Cheka.
-Anarchist militants were arrested; even the Black Army and its general, Nestor Makhno, was hunted down at the orders of Leon Trotsky, determined to cleanse Russia of all anarchists with "an iron broom".
-It soon became clear that some kind of anarchist prisoner aid organization would have to be created once again to help anarchists in Bolshevik prisons.
-In Moscow, Kharkiv, Odesa, and many smaller cities new Anarchist Black Cross and similar organizations were formed such as the Society to Help Anarchist Prisoners, devoted mainly to supplying food to anarchists and other dissidents on the left.
-The work proved difficult, even where food was easy to obtain, as it would often be confiscated by Bolshevik Red guards encountered on the way.
+Anarchist militants were arrested; even the Insurgent Army and its general, Nestor Makhno, was hunted down at the orders of Leon Trotsky, determined to cleanse Russia of all anarchists with "an iron broom".
+It soon became clear that some kind of anarchist prisoner aid organization would have to be created once again to help anarchists held in Bolshevik prisons.
+In Moscow, Kharkiv, Odesa, and many smaller cities, new Anarchist Black Cross and similar organizations, such as the Society to Help Anarchist Prisoners, were formed, devoted mainly to supplying food to anarchists and other dissidents on the left.
+The work proved difficult, even where food was easy to obtain, as it would often be confiscated by Bolshevik Red Guards encountered on the way.